andy23512/blog-zh-tw/source/_posts/tangent-s-review-to-charachorder-one.md

 ---
 title: Tangent's Review to CharaChorder One
 date: 2024-08-05 23:13:26
-updated: 2025-06-17 17:56:33
+updated: 2025-07-13 12:35:36
 categories: [Article,Experience]
 ---

 ### Preface

 I received my first CC1 almost two years ago.
 (2022/09/13.
 I started to write this article on 2024/08/05.)
 I've spent much time on CC1, practicing typing and chording, finding solutions for using the Bopomofo input method to type Chinese, and finally working daily with CC1.
-Since the next device, M4G is coming soon after, I think it's a good time to write a review for CC1.
+Since the next device, M4G is coming soon, I think it's a good time to write a review for CC1.

 So in this article, I will review the benefits or drawbacks of CC1 under my near-two-year experiences with CC1, and some of them have been mentioned in my other articles.